For-profit higher education in the United States: Federal oversight

-While for-profit colleges were facing greater scrutiny, online program managers (OPMs) were being established.
-Academic Partnerships was formed in 2007, 2U in 2008, Noodle Partners in 2010.

-In 2013 Harvard Business School Professor Clayton Christensen, creator of the Theory of Disruptive Innovation. "predicted that the bottom 25 percent of every college and university tier would disappear or merge within the next decade."

-For-profit online program managers (OPMs)

-Online program managers (OPMs) play a significant role in online education.
-However,the industry has felt a great deal of economic pressure.
-The largest OPM's are: 2U, Academic Partnerships, Bisk Education, Pearson Learning and Wiley Education Solutions.
-In June 2018, Inside Higher Education published "A Tipping Point for OPM?" which stated that most experts thought a "shakeout" would be occurring among Online Program Managers.
-In July 2019, 2U shares dropped more than 50 percent when it lowered its growth expectations.
-According to a Century Foundation analysis of 70 universities, OPMs create an increasing risk to students and public education.
-According to the report "this growing private control—which is often hidden from public view—is jeopardizing the quality of online programs, stripping control from colleges and universities, and putting students at risk of predatory behavior and abuse at the hands of for-profit companies."

 Education assistance and employee tuition discount programs

 Companies can recruit and retain employees by offering them education assistance and employee tuition discounts.Guild Education is a for-profit company that works with employers such as Walmart and Disney to offer tuition assistance from several colleges, including University of Arizona Global (formerly Ashford University), Purdue University Global (formerly Kaplan University), and University of Florida.
+Companies like Pathstream also leverage tuition assistance to help companies offer development programs (credentialed by universities like Emory University and Texas A&M) to their employees.

 Private loans and student loan servicers

 While most student loans are owned by the federal government, for-profit student loan servicers collect a large amount of the student loan debt.
 Navient, Wells Fargo, and Discover Financial Services have been among the largest student loan lenders.
 FFEL loans and private loans are packaged, rated by rating agencies, and sold off as Student Loan Asset-Backed Securities (SLABS).
 For-profit student loan servicers have included Maximus Inc., Sallie Mae, Navient, Great Lakes Borrowers and Nelnet.
 In 2020, there was a resurgence in private student loans.